ohlindavid/ExjobbEEG/README.md

-Code used to generate data and networks for our thesis project.
+Code used to generate experiment, data and networks for our thesis project.